Award Description | Eligibility | Criteria and Selection | Nomination Submission | Nomination Deadline | Prior Recipients | Donate to this Award

 The award is presented annually, at the award ceremony during the ASPET Annual Meeting.
 The award consists of:

-- Nominees for this award shall not have passed his/her forty-fifth birthday by September 15 (nomination deadline) of the year in which s/he is nominated.
+- The candidate for this award shall not have passed his/her forty-fifth birthday by October 31 (nomination deadline) of the year in which they are nominated.

 - The candidate need not be a member of the Society.

 - The nomination must be made by an ASPET member.

 - No candidate may be nominated for more than one major ASPET award in any given year.

 - The current Council president and secretary/treasurer are ineligible during their active tenure.

 - The Award shall be made for original, outstanding research in the field of pharmacology and/or experimental therapeutics.
 Independence of thought, originality of approach, clarity, and excellence of data presentation are important criteria.
 Candidates shall not be judged in comparison with the work of more mature and experienced investigators.
 Quality rather than the number of contributions shall be emphasized.
 It shall be the responsibility of the nominator to make clear the contribution of the candidate to any jointly authored reprints and manuscripts and the originality and independence of the candidate's research.

 - Selection will be made by the ASPET Awards Committee, appointed by the President of ASPET.